Myxedema: Pathophysiology

 Myxedema describes a specific form of cutaneous and dermal edema secondary to increased deposition of connective tissue components.
 The connective fibres are separated by an increased amount of protein and mucopolysaccharides.
-These can include glycosaminoglycans, such as hyaluronic acid, chondroitin sulfate and other mucopolysaccharides.
 This protein-mucopolysaccharide complex binds water, producing non-pitting boggy edema, in particular around eyes, hands, feet and in the supraclavicular fossae.
-Myxoedema is responsible for the thickening of the tongue and the laryngeal and pharyngeal mucous membranes, which results in thick slurred speech and hoarseness, both of which are seen commonly in hypothyroidism.
+This deposition involves not only the skin but also the tongue, myocardium, kidney medulla, lung, intestine and most other organs of the body (apart from the stomach).
+Myxoedema is also responsible for the thickening of the laryngeal and pharyngeal mucous membranes, which results in thick slurred speech and hoarseness, both of which are seen commonly in hypothyroidism.

+The accumulation of glycosaminoglycans (GAGs) in the dermal tissues consists characteristically of hyaluronic acid with very little change in the dermatan sulfate abundance and perhaps a decrease in chondroitin sulfate.
+The tissue change in myxedema can be related directly to the physicochemical properties of hyaluronate.
+Its hygroscopic nature allows it to swell to one thousand times its dry weight when hydrated.